siphr/codetest/README.md

 OK, here's the plan -- download the three code files in this repo (`palindrome.cpp`, `topstack.cpp`, and `galaxy.cpp`) and implement the missing methods.
-Test out your solutions, then send email them back to [jobs@blazinggriffin.com](mailto:jobs@blazinggriffin.com) once you're done.
+Test out your solutions, then send them back once you're done.

+You can email solutions to [jobs@blazinggriffin.com](mailto:jobs@blazinggriffin.com), or fork the repo on GitHub and submit a pull request for extra karma.

 ## Part 1: Palindromes